esheldon/wq/README.md

 scheduled to run, the client logs into the appropriate node using ssh and then executes the job.

-For best results, users should have ssh keys and an ssh agent running to allow ssh login to the nodes without typing their pass-phrase.
+Users should have ssh keys and an ssh agent running to allow ssh login to the nodes without typing their pass-phrase.

 The only queue currently supported is a very simple matching queue with priorities and limits.
 This is **very** simple: jobs are put in the queue in